Satvick16/Linux-Style-Tree-Command/README.md

 demo_dir: sample directory for testing the main script

-expected_tree_output.jpeg: the output provided by Linux bash fr the tree command used on demo_dir
+linux_tree_output.jpeg: the output provided by Linux bash fr the tree command used on demo_dir